amitjohney/sylvatest/docs/metal3.md

 It is capable of interacting with a wide set of vendor's BMC through many protocols such as `IPMI`, `redfish`, `iDRAC`, `iLO` etc. .

-Ironic has the responsibility of enrolling baremetal servers, inspect their hardware, collect the inspection results into an inventory, provision them.
+Ironic has the responsibility of enrolling baremetal servers, inspecting their hardware, collecting the inspection results into an inventory, provisioning them.

 Provision a baremetal server means installing an OS on it starting from scratch and possibly mount a cloud-config drive that can be used by the `cloud-init` tool to configure host specificities and networking.